 Once an incident has been reported and declared critical, it is important to initiate the communication tree with the aim of passing information concurrently and rapidly to those who need to know.
 The CIMT must allocate telephones to maintain access both in and out of the School.
 Responsibilities in this respect are as follows:

-- Head : Communications Officer, Parents, Pupils - Communications Officer : Press, social media - Business Manager : Civil authorities, CIMT, Insurers, HSE, Admin Staff, Sodexo - Assistant HTs : Teaching Staff - Chairman of Governors : Governing Body c.
+• Head : Communications Officer, Parents, Pupils

+Communications Officer: Press, social media

+Business Manager: Civil authorities, CIMT, Insurers, HSE, Admin Staff, Sodexo c.
 Out of Hours.